hungnguyendinh1999/Dog-breed-detection/README.md

 Note: If you want to try out the Notebook, please download data as instructed in the notebook.
 There is code to download and use the data.

-The Notebook contains the report required for this project.
+The Notebook contains the [REPORT](notebook/dog_app.ipynb) required for this project.

 ## Project Description
 This is the Capstone project for the Udacity Data Science Nanodegree course.